JeffVandrewJr/patron/README.md

 * Managing billing and subscription expiration
 * Automatic monthly billing via email

-While still in alpha status, LibrePatron implements all of these features.

 Portions of this package rely on a fork of the Flask-Blogging package by Gouthaman Balaraman.

 If you're a creator reading this unconcerned with free speech issues, Patreon still takes a percentage of your earnings, which can be avoided by using LibrePatron.